Nancy T. Chang: Work

 Tanox's initial public offering in 2000 was the second largest IPO ever for a biotechnology company, raising $244 million.
 In June 2003, the U.S. Food and Drug Administration (FDA) approved Xolair, the first biotech product cleared for treating those with asthma related to allergies.
 In 2007, Tanox was sold to Genentech for $919 million.
 Chang continued to be involved, as chairman of Tanox's board of directors.

 Tanox was also active in the development of TNX-355, an antibody for the treatment of HIV/AIDS.
 Chang has said that she is passionate about AIDS because of her work as a young researcher in one of the first laboratories to confront the disease.

 Chang Chang's published research includes over 35 papers on topics including monoclonal antibodies and HIV.
 She has been awarded seven patents.

-Chang has served on the boards of directors of the Federal Reserve Bank in Houston, of BioHouston, of Project Hope, of Charles River Laboratories, and of the Board of Visitors of the University of Texas M.D.
+Chang has been on the boards of directors of the Federal Reserve Bank in Houston, of BioHouston, of Project Hope, of Charles River Laboratories, and of the Board of Visitors of the University of Texas M.D.
 Anderson Cancer Center, among others.
 Chang is an angel investor in health-care entrepreneurships and performs philanthropic work in community health-education projects.
 As part of Project Hope's China programs, she has had the responsibility of assessing annual progress in programs at Wuhan University School of Medicine, Shanghai Children's Medical Center, and educational programs and treatments for diabetes and HIV/AIDS.
 As of 2009, Chang was the chairman and managing director of OrbiMed's Caduceus Asia partner fund and a member of Orbimed Advisors, the largest investment firm focused entirely on the healthcare sector.
 As of 2013, Chang Chang was president of Apex Enterprises.